AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 This sample server is for demonstration purposes only.
 Do not use it in a production environment.

-1. Create a Maven project, and replace the content in `pom.xml` with the following code:
+1. Create a Maven project in IntelliJ, set the name of your project, choose the location to save your project, and click **Finish**.

+1. In `<Project name>/pom.xml` , add the following dependencies and then [reload the Maven project](https://www.jetbrains.com/help/idea/delegate-build-and-run-actions-to-maven.html#maven_reimport):

    ```xml
    <properties>